justmarkup/bugspencer.com/internet-explorer.md

 ## Bugtracker

-There is a [Bugtracker](http://connect.microsoft.com/)to report bugs for Internet Explorer and Edge.
+There is a [Bugtracker](http://connect.microsoft.com/) to report bugs for Internet Explorer and Edge.

 To open a new bug you need to create an [account](https://signup.live.com/signup.aspx).